hpbs0/riddleet/README.md

 Riddle game with group chat made with Python **sockets** and **curses**.
 Client and Server are tested on **Python 3.9** so you need to execute them on *Python 3.9+*.
 I only used standard python libraries.

+Each player can open or join a room.
+Game gets started by the owner of the group.
+Each question/riddle is 10 points.

 ``` Python
 Execution:
     client: python3 client.py